|Montage France||Self Catering||Saturday||4||8||5||2 additional single beds available|

 This historic stone house has been beautifully renovated with all modern conveniences.
 Perched high on a hillside just a few kilometres from the bastide village of Lauzerte, the house enjoys stunning views across the surrounding valley and to the village.

-The house boasts 4 large and comfortable bedrooms (3 with king size double beds, 1 with 2 single beds) each with its own private, brand new en suite bathroom.
+The house boasts 4 large, comfortable and well-equipped bedrooms (3 with king size double beds, 1 with 2 single beds) each with its own private, brand new en suite bathroom.
 There is a separate powder room.
-The huge open plan living and kitchen area features leather sofas, dining table to seat 10 people and a fully equipped, modern kitchen.
+The huge open plan living and kitchen area features leather sofas, dining table to seat 8 people and a fully equipped, modern kitchen.
 There are additional living areas off the 40 square metre rear terrace and downstairs.
 The terrace has a large dining table and chairs as well as a comfortable outdoor lounge suite.
 The front patio overlooks the garden out to the swimming pool (10m x 5m) with a sun deck equipped with loungers, chairs and umbrellas.

 Character features include the romantic pigeonnier tower with quiet reading room on the top floor, and office (for those who have to work) set up on the lower floor.
 There is a large woodburner set into the original fireplace which together with the central heating keeps the home warm in winter.
 In summer months the thick stone walls keep things cool and refreshing with fans provided and air-conditioning in the master bedroom.